kg583/TIGHT/README.md

 To install, simply download and open the group `TIGHT`, or you may download/copy individuals programs directly.
 All TIGHT programs are denoted by `θGT` followed by 2 or more characters.
 The current graph's edges are stored in `|LE` respectively; most programs require this list to exist (even if it ise empty) to function properly.
 Plotting and layout functions additionally require `|LX` and `|LY` to exist; `|LC` is required for graph coloring algorithms and plotting.
 All of these basic lists are included with the `TIGHT` group, initially empty.

 # Vars
 The following real variables and lists are defined for the current graph upon creation and change as components of the graph are added and removed via the specified subprograms.
-Thus, they generally should *not* be changed directly by the user during normal use, though modifying them in the course of user-designed algorithms may prove beneficial if done properly.
+Thus, they generally should *not* be changed directly by the user during normal use, though modifying them in the course of user-designed algorithms may prove more efficient if done properly.

 ## Graph Characteristics
 * `D`: Directedness